gortonator/bsds-6650/README.md

 # Policies

 **Late Submission**
+If you need more time, come beg :).
+Communications usually gives a positive outcome.
+Without warning, you'll lose 5% of your final grade each day overdue.

 **Missed Quizzes**
 Quizzes are held in class and last approximately 30 minutes.
 If you are not able to attend and take the quiz at the same time as others, _you must let me know_ in advace.
 Failure to do this will result in a zero for the quiz you miss.

 **Do your own work**
+You know the rules.
+Helping each other out is fine, but design and build your own system.
+Any unwarrented collaboration will result in a zero grade for the assignment.

 **Come to class**